If your Mavic air battery is not charging after a long time in storage, you are not alone.

-This seems like a strange problem for a product you paid so much money for but it seems like the charging hub is simply unable to “wake up” the batteries for the first time and you will have to use the DJI charger directly.
+This seems like a strange problem for a product you paid so much for, but the charging hub can simply not “wake up” the batteries for the first time, and you will have to use the DJI charger directly.

 What is DJI battery hibernation mode?

 All DJI Intelligent Flight batteries have a safety feature called “hibernation” mode.

 As the name suggests, it puts the batteries in long sleep when they are not used for a long period (for more than 10 days).

 This hibernation mode reduces the risk of over-depletion of the cells.

 Over depletion can otherwise be detrimental to lithium-ion cells and can permanently reduce the battery life.

 Your battery will not turn on or charge normally when in hibernation mode.
 When you press the power button, the LED will turn solid red for a while and turn off.

 Someone unaware of hibernation mode will think their battery is bricked, but that’s not the case (hopefully!).